akmalviya03/optimised_animated_digits/README.md

 * No use of scroll views for scrolling effects.
 * Jank Free

+This package depends on [Advanced Value Notifier](https://pub.dev/packages/advanced_value_notifier) You will need to add this one also as an dependency.
+To fully utilise this package.

 ## Demo Video

 ![The example app running in iOS](https://github.com/akmalviya03/optimised_animated_digits/blob/master/demo.gif)